This tour is unavailable for new bookings Unavailable for new bookings Find Comparable Tours › Find Comparable Tours

 Lake Turkana - Kaisut Desert

-Depart after breakfast to Kaisut desert to and heading to the lands of the Samburu and Rendille people at the base of the Ndoto Mountains and the vast Kaisut Desert.
-We spend these days exploring the lands of the Samburu and Rendille people, two of Kenya’s most striking ethnic groups, visiting their settlements and learning about their way of life in this harsh corner of the country.
+You'll depart after breakfast for the Kaisut Desert and head to the lands of the Samburu and Rendille people at the base of the Ndoto Mountains and the vast Kaisut Desert.
+You'll spend these days exploring the lands of the Samburu and Rendille people, two of Kenya’s most striking ethnic groups, visiting their settlements and learning about their way of life in this harsh corner of the country.
 Overnight Camo Ndotto.

 The Rendille are a Cushitic speaking ethnic group who are often referred to as ‘the holders of the stick of god’.
 They are nomadic pastoralists who roam with their camels, goats and more recently cattle across a vast swather of northern Kenya.